Matusson/DCore/docs/articles/quickstart.md

     });
 ```
 This will add all required services into your DI container.
 You can use the lambda expression to assign config values.
 This also allows you to specify the config extension Type, which will be described in a separate guide.
-TODO: Types can use T maybe?

 That is the recommended way, but in case you can't use DI, you have to manually create the services:
  ```cs
 DCoreConfig config = new();
 ConfigManager configManager = new(config);